Planning an Easter in Barcelona? Welcome.

 - Buñuelos de cuaresma (fried dough balls filled with cream or chocolate)

-Another thing you should keep an eye out for during your Easter weekend in Barcelona is a Catalan dish called calçots.
+Another thing to keep an eye out for during your Easter weekend in Barcelona is the ultimate of all Catalan dishes: calçots.
 These massive spring onions are barbecued and served with a tangy red pepper and garlic based sauce called romesco.

 Just make sure they bring you a bib!
 Things tend to get messy.